davidhcefx/Coronavirus-Simulation/README.md

 - Infected people have 10 days to interact with others before been discovered and quarantined.

+- The virus infectivity in relate to the temparature (eg. Summer) has not been considered.

 # Future work

 - Fit the curve with real-world data.
 For instance, from [coronavirus_dashboard](https://github.com/RamiKrispin/coronavirus_dashboard).